jjaswanson4/specification/system-design/margo-overview/technical-lexicon.md

 - On the public internet
 - Added on to a workload fleet manager software package

+### Application Requirement

+An application requirement is an element that is foundational to enabling the execution of an application.
+It could be a piece of hardware, a specific funtion provided by an operating system or platform, or just general capacity for the application to run on a device.

+The agents are responsible for relaying device information, such as capabilities and capacity, back to their respective managers, and the workload fleet manager uses that information to ensure application requirements are met before a deployment is placed.

 ## Agents

 ### Workload Orchestration Agent